Through Times of War

-Through Times of War is the first studio album by Norwegian black metal band Keep of Kalessin.
+Through Times of War is the first studio album by Norwegian black metal band Keep of Kalessin, released on April 27, 1997 through Avantgarde Music.
 The album shows a combination of fast, dark and epic black metal.
 The band went on to embrace more elements from the thrash metal genre, receiving even more widespread appeal.

-It was originally released through Avantgarde Music, but was re-released through several others.
 It was re-released through World War III in 2002, by Avantgarde Music a second time in 2006 and by Snapper that same year.
 Peaceville Records is known to re-release this album as a digipak in 2007.